OpenID Connect with Azure AD

 --data config.scopes="YOUR_CLIENT_ID/.default" \

-Several pieces of configuration above must use values specific to your environment:
+Some of the configurations above must use values specific to your environment:

-issuer URL can be retrieved by pressing the Endpoints button on your app registration’s Overview page.
+issuer URL can be retrieved by clicking the Endpoints button on your app registration’s Overview page.

 YOUR_CLIENT_ID with the client ID shown on the app Overview page.